top of page

 A traditional piece of Sardinian jewellery is un bottone sardo.
 Its name means 'a Sardinian button.'
 It is a gold or silver sphere with a round gem in the middle.
 There is also a 'half button' (un mezzo bottone) which is a round shape instead of a full sphere.

-Below: un bottone sardo and un mezzo bottone sardo
+Below: un bottone sardo and un mezzo bottone sardo.

 Il bottone sardo can be worn as a brooch, necklace, earrings, a ring or a bracelet.
 Some Sardinians even choose it as a tattoo!
 The gem in the centre of the button represents 'an eye' which wards off something called il malocchio, meaning 'the evil eye.'

-superstitious (read about Italian superstitions) and they believe that envious people can cause bad luck through their jealous and nasty thoughts.
+Sardinians (and all Italians) are superstitious (read about Italian superstitions) and they believe that envious people can cause bad luck through their jealous and nasty thoughts.
 So, il bottone sardo is worn as an amulet to protect against 'the evil eye.'

 bottom of page